raviichunduru/RestAPI_Framework/README.md

 - [ ] Shows how to use health checks in the test CI to have efficient pipelines.
 - [ ] Shows how to insert test data dynamically in each test.

-> A Note on Postman style (HTTP Request) tests from AQUA:
-> - These tests are git compatible (unlike Postman that requires you to take a paid
-    membership for properly version controlling its collections).
-In these HTTP request tests:
-> - User can define different environments (such as localhost, develop, staging).
-For each environment, user can
-    specify env specific configuration such as hostURLs.
-> - Provides a way to separate secret information (such as userid/password) from other generic config information.
-> - Provides a way to run pre-request and post-request scripts that can be used to set variables such as auth-tokens.
-> - Until AQUA IDE is closedThese auth-tokens/variables are then available to any other http request that needs to use
-    these tokens/variables.
-> - Provides a way to run post-request scripts that can be used to set variables, log values and write some basic tests.

 ## 🎯 Standard features

-> From RestAssured testing and [Core test framework: zero](https://github.com/PramodKumarYadav/zero) are as below:

 - [ ] Shows how to integrate your tests in CI (GitHub Actions).
 - [ ] Shows how to log your test results into a test monitoring system (such as Elastic/Kibana or DataDog)